Tax

 Tenants paying rent of more than £100 per week will have to withhold tax and even if they pay less they will still have to complete an annual return to HMRC and declare the amount of rent they’ve paid.

-Both agents and tenants need to register with HMRC’s UK Non Resident Landlord scheme within 30 days of the start of a tenancy.
+Both agents and tenants need to register with NRLS within 30 days of the start of a tenancy.

-Letting agents should complete a Non Resident Landlord form themselves.
-It’s called the Non Resident Landlord: application by UK letting agents to register for the Non Resident Landlords Scheme (NRL4) form and you can find it here.
+Letting agents should complete the Non Resident Landlord: application by UK letting agents to register for the Non Resident Landlords Scheme (NRL4) form which you can find here.

 Tenants can either call or write: